thatskyapplication/thatskyapplication/apps/caelus/README.md

 Caelus needs to be updated every now and then to reflect accurate information.

+### New season

+New season, new spirits.
+Ths should be pretty simple.

 ### Travelling spirits

 Every 2 weeks, a seasonal spirit will visit.
 This is known as a travelling spirit.